Programme Catalogue

 Drawing from the lived experiences and practices of Equal Dreams’ own cross-disability team, this session explores how to build truly accessible workplaces.
 Learn how each of us plays a role in fostering cultures of care, respect and inclusion.

-Centring Disability: Neurodiversity Perspectives
+Centering Disability: Neurodiversity Perspectives

 This programme invites participants into a deep and practical engagement with the Neurodiversity Paradigm: a framework that affirms neurological differences as natural and valuable forms of human diversity, rather than pathologies to be corrected.